 Customer reviews and feedback are important for any business.
-Here’s how to collect more of them with text messages.
+Here’s how to collect more of them via SMS.

 Think of the last book you read or series you binge-watched.

 The point is, reviews matter.
 They make a measurable difference in consumer behavior.
-Just take a look at the numbers.
-Northwestern University studied 15.5 million page views and found that displaying reviews can increase conversion rate by as much as 380%.
+Just take a look at the numbers, conversion rates lift by 120.3% if the shopper has interacted with reviews.
 The benefits extend far beyond sales.
 Reviews can also impact your Google rankings.

 Of course, a handful of reviews from a few years ago isn’t going to cut it.

 In this article, we cover how to use text messages to collect more customer reviews and ratings.
 Why texts?
 Because they get read.
 People ignore emails, turn off push notifications, and throw away paper forms, but they almost always read their texts.